 NOTHING COMES BEFORE SOMETHING: this is a good rule to remember when you have a call number that does not have an opus number.
 For example, RM1001 .B4 1992 would go before RM1001 .B4 op.
 125 1984 (something without an opus number goes before something with an opus number)

-Cash handling procedures are posted in the blue binder on the small desk.
+Cash handling procedures are posted in the blue binder.
 Ask Linda or Melanie if you run out of forms or blank receipts.

 We only make change for patrons who are paying fines or using the photocopier.
 In order to prevent us from running out of small bills, please observe the following rules: